 So what making a plan to pray look like?
 For me, this looks like reviewing my calendar.
-I know that a couple times a week I have a few minutes a 20 minute drive alone in the car...and that's a great time for me to pray.
+I know that a couple times a week I have a few minutes alone or a 20 minute drive alone in the car...and that's a great time for me to pray.
 I also have a time sitting in the car rider line...which is a natural time for me to write in my journal, so I could turn that into a time when I can write prayers.
 I'd like to think I will have a few minutes in quiet in the morning when I wake up...but my kids are loud and busy and ready for me to make breakfast...so I will likely have to get up a little earlier each day to pray over my list.
-Mealtimes will be a natural time for us to pray as a family over our names.
-And, honestly, I will need to set reminders in my phone to get these rhythm established, because time tends to get away from me!!
+Mealtimes will be a natural time for us to pray as a family over our requests.
+And, honestly, I will need to set reminders in my phone to get these rhythms established, because time tends to get away from me!!

 What are some natural rhythms in your life that lend themselves to great prayer times?
 How do you need to adjust your schedule to make time for daily prayer?
 Spend a few minutes thinking about your schedule, calendar, and rhythms.